Google Docs has been such an indispensable word-processing tool nowadays.

-Whether you’re working online or offline, you can do most of the stuff that one can do in Microsoft Word.
+Whether you’re working online or offline, you can do most of the stuff that you can do in Microsoft Word.

-Step 1: On the Google Docs document you opened, place the blinking cursor near the text you want to select or highlight.
+Step 1: Place the blinking cursor near the text you want to select or highlight

 You’ll know you’ve successfully selected those multiple text entries once they’re highlighted in blue.